Understanding Emotional Agony And How It Changes Us

 As a negative change:

-You decide that happiness is just too much work, and the things in your past which have caused agony are insurmountable.
-You know that even if you put in the hard work, emotional agony could strike at any time once again, for which you choose not to work towards happiness.
+You decide that happiness is just too much work, and the things in your past that have caused agony are insurmountable.
+You know that even if you put in the hard work, emotional agony could strike at any time once again, for which you choose not to work toward happiness.

 How To Rise Above And Benefit From Emotional Agony